Introduction: Why Plug-Load Energy Visibility Matters More Than Ever

 -

-ZigBee gateways and private cloud platforms
+Zigbee gateways and private cloud platforms

 Real-World Applications

-Case Study: Smart Hotel Room Energy Control
+Smart Hotel Room Energy Control

-A European hotel group deployed ZigBee wall socket power meters in guest rooms and integrated them with the existing BMS.
+A European hotel group deployed Zigbee wall socket power meters in guest rooms and integrated them with the existing BMS.

 -

-~18% reduction in plug-load energy consumption
+18% reduction in plug-load energy consumption

 -

-Real-time visibility into in-room appliances
+Real-time appliance visibility

 -

-Automated control based on occupancy status
+Automated power control based on occupancy

-Case Study: Temporary Equipment Energy Audit
+Temporary Equipment Energy Audit

-FAQ: B2B Buyer Considerations
+FAQ: Buyer Considerations

 Conclusion: From Plug Load to Strategic Energy Insight